Vaishnavi0717/Travelopia-assignment/README.md

 Checkout the Live Website [Here](https://65cde0a0ad5f4ba0a8153b6b--inspiring-duckanoo-05087d.netlify.app/)

 🚀 **Features**
-* Sleek Header Navigation: Discover effortless navigation with carefully curated links for "Work With Us", "About Us", and "Home".
+* ###Sleek Header Navigation###: Discover effortless navigation with carefully curated links for "Work With Us", "About Us", and "Home".

-* Engaging Main Section: Immerse yourself in stunning visuals with a background image that transports you to exotic destinations.
+* ###Engaging Main Section###: Immerse yourself in stunning visuals with a background image that transports you to exotic destinations.
 A well-crafted title and an inviting call-to-action button encourage exploration.

-* Interactive Experience: Clicking the call-to-action button triggers an alert with a friendly greeting message and engages users with a pleasant surprise audio effect.
+* ###Interactive Experience###: Clicking the call-to-action button triggers an alert with a friendly greeting message and engages users with a pleasant surprise audio effect.

-* Informative Footer: Gain insights into Travelopia's background and credentials with detailed company information, including registration details and copyright.
+* ###Informative Footer###: Gain insights into Travelopia's background and credentials with detailed company information, including registration details and copyright.
 Stay connected through links to the company's social media profiles.

-* Responsive Design: Enjoy a seamless browsing experience across devices, thanks to responsive design techniques.
+* ###Responsive Desig###n: Enjoy a seamless browsing experience across devices, thanks to responsive design techniques.
 Whether on desktop, tablet, or mobile, the website adapts gracefully to provide an optimal viewing experience.

-* Eye-catching Animations: Delight in subtle yet impactful CSS animations that enhance user interactions, from hover effects on links to smooth transitions on buttons.
+* ###Eye-catching Animations###: Delight in subtle yet impactful CSS animations that enhance user interactions, from hover effects on links to smooth transitions on buttons.

   ___

 💻 **Usage**

-### Clone the Repository:
+## Clone the Repository:

 ```bash
 git clone https://github.com/your-username/travelopia-website.git
 cd travelopia-website
 ```

-### Open in a Web Browser:
+## Open in a Web Browser:

 Open index.html in your preferred web browser to explore the Travelopia website.

-### Experience Travelopia:
+## Experience Travelopia:

 Navigate through the website to discover its features, immerse yourself in captivating visuals, and enjoy the interactive elements designed to inspire wanderlust.

 ___

-### Screenshots
+## Screenshots

 **Home Page**:-
 * The homepage of the Travelopia website features a dynamic header navigation, a captivating main section with a call-to-action button triggering an alert box and text-to-speech synthesis, an informative footer with social media links, all designed with responsive CSS animations for an engaging user experience.